At a Glance

 4. Build out your test plan, adding a tree test at the appropriate point in the flow of the test.

 You may want to ask some background questions before the tree test.
-For example, you may want participants to rate their familiarity with the topic that the tree test is focused on.
-Do not include too many tasks before the tree test because (1) you don’t want to inadvertently bias the participant’s thinking before they take the test and (2) you want to give the participant ample time to complete the tasks.
+For example, you may want contributors to rate their familiarity with the topic that the tree test is focused on.
+Do not include too many tasks before the tree test because (1) you don’t want to inadvertently bias the contributor’s thinking before they take the test and (2) you want to give the contributor ample time to complete the tasks.

 5. Set up the tree test.

 In the tree test task, follow the link to the tree testing app.
-The link will open in a new tab where you can enter your test details.
+The link will open in a new tab where you can create a new tree test and enter your test details.

 Once you’ve set up your tree, you can add questions.
-These will be questions that participants are asked to answer about the tree you just created.
+These will be questions that contributors are asked to answer about the tree you just created.

 We recommend a maximum of 10 total questions for a single tree, though there is no limit to the number you can ask.
 Remember the more tasks someone completes with the same tree, the more the results will be biased by their familiarity with that particular tree.